|

 Something, or an

-remembered; hence, character, conduct, etc., as
+amalgamation of things, remembered; hence, character, conduct, etc., as

-preserved in remembrance, history, or
+preserved in remembrance, history, or tradition; posthumous fame.

 The

-reach and positiveness with which a individual can
+reach and positiveness with which a

-remember; the strength and
+individual can remember; the

-past.
-Memory is
+the past.
+Memory

-past impressions.
-Remembrance is an exercise of
+Remembrance is an exercise of that

-occur spontaneously to our thoughts.
-In recollection we make a distinct effort to collect again, or call
+power when things occur spontaneously to our thoughts.
+In recollection we

-back, what we know has
+make a distinct effort to collect again, or call back, what we know has been

-been formerly in the mind.
+formerly in the mind.
 Reminiscence is

 intermediate between remembrance and recollection, being a

-conscious process of recalling
+conscious process of recalling past

-past occurrences, but
+occurrences, but without that

-reference to particular things which characterizes
+full and varied reference to particular things which characterizes

 recollection.